chabucher/CPSC471Sockets/README.md

 + How to execute this program:

-	Using Ubuntu terminal and python 3.6
+	Using Ubuntu terminal and Python 3.6

 	 Steps to execute:

 		1) On a terminal, navigate to server.py directory